0x00Jeff/0x00Jeff.github.io/_posts/2025-09-01-Vulnhub-hackerkid-writeup-linux-medium.md

 render_with_liquid: false
 ---

-for this box, I exploited an `XXE` to get web credentials for `tornado`, then achieved code execution trough exploiting an `STTI`, after getting a shell I injected a stager shellcode I wrote into a root process with python to get a root shell
+for this box, I exploited an `XXE` to get web credentials for `tornado`, then achieved code execution trough exploiting an `SSTI`, after getting a shell I injected a stager shellcode I wrote into a root process with python to get a root shell

 ## Reconnaissance